cybwifey/Dream-Team/README.md

 - Use **verbs** at the beginning to describe what the script does (e.g., `fetch_`, `clean_`, `train_`, `plot_`)
 - Use the `.R` extension (uppercase **R**, not `.r`)
 - Avoid spaces, uppercase letters, or special characters
+- Please include an Author: *your name here* at the top of your script

 ### Folder Naming (project-wide)